 The program is designed so that students acquire basic training in their first two years, develop experience carrying out analysis independently in their second and especially third year by taking laboratory courses in conjunction with their electives, and then demonstrate their ability to design and execute a project of their own in their capstone project, and communicate the results.

-- SOSC1100 Elementary Statistics for Social Research [3 credits]
+- SOSC1100 Quantitative Data Analysis for Social Research I [3 credits]

 - SOSC1200 Quantitative Social Analysis [3 credits]